-What will be when this technology is put into robots used in raising children?
+What will be when this technology is inserted into robots that are used in raising children?
 Not a far shot at all, given the way the IoT is moving.

 The question begs asking — If technology can indeed cause a loss of social skills, is it wise to turn to technology to remedy the loss?
 Rather, would it not be more sensible to pull back and reassess where we are headed before unleashing yet more?

-In light of the serious health effects from exposure to radiation, the privacy violations from big data, and the possibility of hacking these personal assistants and robots, we are doing a great disservice to our children, by immersing them in yet more technology from the IoT.
+In light of the serious health effects from exposure to radiation, the privacy violations from big data, and the possibility of hacking these personal assistants and robots, we are doing a great disservice to our children, by our reckless rush toward an unknown industry directed future.

 5. NARCISSISM AND LOSS OF EMPATHY: